Much like Argentina’s bustling wine industry, Buenos Aires brilliantly blends the old and new into a flavorful, cultural metropolis.

 One living in Buenos Aires could spend their day floating between the various avant-garde galleries, historic cafes or, by The Guardian’s standards, the most beautiful bookstores in the world.

 Drawing you with romance and nostalgia, the city pulses with seductiveness.
 The tango, still very much alive here, is danced anywhere from alleyways to tango bars.

 Your Buenos Aires Hub and Travel Network

-Argentina is the eighth largest country in the world and the second in Latin America.
-The land is as vast as it is rich in a variety of culture and landscapes.
+Argentina is the eighth-largest country in the world and the second in Latin America.
+The land is as vast as it is rich in a variety of cultures and landscapes.

 If Buenos Aires is “the Paris of the South,” then Mendoza is surely its Italy.
 Less than two hours on a jet could have you in the heart of its wine country, sipping vino next to the largest mountains in the Americas.

 South to Bariloche, lies Argentina’s ‘little Switzerland’, including the largest ski resort in South America and five-star accommodation like Llao Llao.